evekhm/gcp-dragen/README.md

 - is subscribed to the `Topic: job-dragen-task-state-change-topic` and saves information about the task (plus combines with information from the `job_id.csv`) into the BigQuery.

 - Receives Pub/Sub notification about Batch Task State Change (with `JobUID`,`NewTaskState`, `TaskUID`) using `job-dragen-task-state-change-topic` topic.
-- Using JobUID/TaskUID tries to get additional task information from the `gs://$PROJECT_ID-output/jobs_created/<job_id>.csv` (Can also parse Log file generated by the task when csv file is not detected)
+- Using JobUID/TaskUID tries to get additional task information from the `$PROJECT_ID.dragen_illumina.job_array`
 - Saves information about the task Status and task additional information for the reference inside the BigQuery `$PROJECT_ID.dragen_illumina.tasks_status` table.

-tries to get <job_id>.csv file and get additional information about task (which samples, input_path, output_path).
+- When enabled integration with Slack, sends information to the Slack notification channel.

 <br>